adamtilson/ense375/lab-1-doc.md

 ### Risky Code with Try/Catch

-If your Scanner is looking for an integer, and recieves something else, it will throw an error.
+If your Scanner is looking for an integer, and receives something else, it will throw an error.
 Using this example, we can see how Try / Catch blocks work in Java for attempting to run risky code, and then gracefully handling errors:

 ```java
 import java.util.Scanner;